Planescape: Torment: Characters

 Planescape: Torments protagonist is known as The Nameless One, a man cursed with immortality for thousands of years.
 Every time he dies, another person in the multiverse dies to fuel his resurrection.
 Upon rebirth, The Nameless One has little to no recollection of his past life, and often with completely different personality than before.
 When the game starts, The Nameless One wakes in a mortuary as a result of his latest death.
 He then sets out on a quest to discover how he died and why he is immortal, also hoping that the adventure will help him regain memories of his past incarnations.

 During his quest, The Nameless One meets several characters who can join him as companions: Morte, Annah-of-the-Shadows, Dak'kon, Ignus, Nordom, Fall-From-Grace, and Vhailor.
 These playable characters can also interact with the Nameless One to further the game's plot.
 Morte is a cynical floating skull originally from Baator's Pillar of Skulls, a grotesque entity composed of the screaming heads of individuals who dishonestly advised others in their lifetime.
 He is introduced at the game's beginning in the mortuary.
 Morte loyally follows The Nameless One, partly out of guilt for having caused the deaths of some of his previous incarnations.
 The Nameless One meets Annah-of-the-Shadows, a young and brash tiefling rogue, outside the mortuary, but she does not join the group until a later point in the game.
 Dak'kon is a githzerai, who once made an oath to help The Nameless One until his death, but became enslaved to him for eternity due to not knowing of his immortality.
 Ignus is a pyromaniacal being who was once an apprentice mage of one of The Nameless One's past incarnations.
-In the Rubikon Dungeon Construct, the Nameless One can find Nordom, a modron disconnected from its species' hive mind.
 Fall-From-Grace is a succubus who acts as proprietress of the Brothel of Slaking Intellectual Lusts in Sigil; unlike other succubi, she is not interested in seducing mortals.
+In the Rubikon Dungeon Construct, an optional game level, the Nameless One can find Nordom, a modron disconnected from its species' hive mind.
 Vhailor, found below the city of Curst on the plane of the Outlands, is essentially an animated suit of armor dedicated to serving merciless justice.

 Notable non-player characters include Deionarra, a former lover of one of the Nameless One's past incarnations who died as a result of his amoral actions; Ravel Puzzlewell, a night hag who helped the Nameless One's first incarnation to become immortal; Trias the Betrayer, a fallen deva who decides to take matters into his own hands due to his disillusionment with the gods’ stance on fighting evil forces; Coaxmetal, a giant golem confined inside the siege tower in Sigil's Lower Ward who forges weapons for the inhabitants of the planes to destroy each other in the name of entropy; and the Transcendent One, the embodiment of the Nameless One's mortality and the final boss of the game.